 Why does Google Play Services need so many permissions?

 If you view the App permissions for Google Play Services, you will see that it asks for a lot of permissions to access body sensors, calendar, camera, contacts, microphone, phone, SMS, and storage.
-It needs so many permissions because Play Services acts as a hub where other apps rely upon for security services provided by Google.
+It needs so many permissions because Play Services acts as a hub that other apps rely on for security services provided by Google.

 Google Play Services have system-level access to provide multiple internal features and hides sensitive information from other apps.
 Also, almost all Google apps use Google Play Services.